Mercerenies/gdlisp/doc/readthedocs/reference/parser.rst

 * An ASCII letter or number
 * Any of the following: ``_~+=-\/!$%^&*<>?``

-Note thta only ASCII characters are allowed in the non-quoted node path form.
+Note that only ASCII characters are allowed in the non-quoted node path form.
 To include Unicode characters in a node path, it is necessary to quote the path.